d4rken/capod-public/PRIVACY_POLICY.md

 ### Location access in the background

 CAPod uses the "location access in the background" permission (`ACCESS_BACKGROUND_LOCATION`) on Android 11 and older to receive Bluetooth Low Energy data while the app is in the background.
-This permission enables the "Show popup" and "Autoconnect" features and allows CAPod to react to nearby devices without the app being open.
+This permission enables the "Show popup" and "Autoconnect" features and allows CAPod to react to nearby devices whil the app is closed.

 ## Automatic crash reports